-According to Bullet Line Market Research Reports, the baobab powder market in Western Europe is expected to grow by a compound annual growth rate of 6.3 percent in terms of value and 2.6 percent in terms of volume from 2019 to 2025.
-The global market for baobab powder is expected to grow to USD 8.5 billion in 2027.
+According to Bullet Line Market Research Reports, Western Europe is the world’s second-largest market for baobab powder, accounting for 25% of the global market in 2017.
+The baobab powder market in Western Europe is expected to grow by an average annual rate of 6.3% in terms of value and 2.6% in terms of volume from 2017 to 2027.
+The global market for baobab powder is expected to grow to US$ 10 billion (€ 9.3 billion) in 2027.

-As an exporter of baobab you might also find it challenging to set a price level for their product, as there are a range of different product varieties available on the market.
+As an exporter of baobab you might also find it challenging to set a price level for your product, as there is a range of different product varieties available on the market.